 Introduction 3

 IEEE-USA Mission and Purpose 3

 IEEE-USA's Strategic Goals 4

-IEEE-USA's Strategic Focus for 2014 4
+IEEE-USA's Strategic Focus for 2015 4

 IEEE-USA Funding 5

 Program Highlights (By Department or Function) 6

-Career and Member Services Professional Activities Government Relations Communications/Public Awareness American Association of Engineering Societies Operations 6 8 10 15 19 19
+Career and Member Services Professional Activities Government Relations Communications/Public Awareness American Association of Engineering Societies Operations 6 8 10 15 19

 Appendices

-A. IEEE-USA 2014 Board of Directors B. IEEE-USA Organizational Chart C. IEEE-USA Staff Organization Chart D. Staff Contact List 21 22 23 24
+A. IEEE-USA 2015 Board of Directors B. IEEE-USA Organizational Chart C. IEEE-USA Staff Organization Chart D. Staff Contact List 21 22 23 24

-Published by IEEE-USA (Version: 8 May 2014)
+Published by IEEE-USA (Version: 14 April 2015)

-Copyright © 2014 by the IEEE.
+Copyright © 2015 by the IEEE.
 All rights reserved.
 Printed in the U.S.A.

-This IEEE-USA publication is made possible through funding provided by a special dues assessment of IEEE members residing in the United States.
-IEEE members may copy this content for non-commercial purposes to help promote awareness of IEEE-USA and its activities.
+This Handbook may be copied with attribution to IEEE-USA exclusively for non-commercial purposes to help promote awareness of IEEE-USA and its activities.
 Other copying or reproduction of this material in any form is not permitted without prior written approval from the IEEE.